spree/abandoned_carts_endpoint/README.md

 ## Save Cart

-* Saves cart message details to the database
+* Saves cart details to the database

 ## Remove Cart